 Change is hard.
 Even when we plan for the change, it can be very stressful.
 And change is scary.
-Maybe this is how you have always done it or maybe this is what you identify with.
+Maybe this is how you change has felt for you.
 If you let this go, who will you be?!
 How will you cope?
-But, change is inevitable.
+But, in the end, change is inevitable.
 Whether we choose it or not, change will happen.

 What if the very thing that you are so afraid and resistant to let go of is the one thing that is standing between you and peace?